ernest-bruce/human-internet/internet_plan/internet_plan.md

 what if we could redo the internet with the benefits and interests of *people* at its core?
 · i am developing the nonprofit, people·centric entity that will ensure that people can trust their digital identity, privacy, and security on a *new internet*
-· the name of the nonprofit organization that will introduce the human·internet is **Peoples•Foundation**
+· the name of the nonprofit organization that will introduce the human·internet is **Peoples·Foundation**

 the human·internet is a network with three basic characteristics: